mgp/book-notes/hooked-how-to-build-habit-forming-products.markdown

 * You are a peddler if you create something that you believe is useful, but that you don't use.
 Consequently, designing a successful product is difficult because you lack the empathy and insight of users.
 * You are an entertainer if you create something that you would use, but it is not useful.
 But entertainment is ephemeral, and so building an entertainment enterprise is tiring.
 * You are a dealer if you create something that you would not use, and which is not useful.
 It is exploitive and you are likely only looking to make a buck.

+#### Ch 7: Case Study: The Bible App

+* If you build only for fame or fortune, you will likely find neither.
+But build for meaning and you can't fail.

+#### Ch 8: Habit Testing And Where To Look For Habit-Forming Opportunities

+* The Hook Model can help filter out bad ideas with low habit potential, and identify room for improvement in existing products.
+But building habit-forming products is still an iterative process.
+* "Habit Testing" helps clarify who your devotees are, what parts of your product are habit forming, and why those aspects of your product are changing user behavior.
+* First, define engagement targets for a devoted user.
+Then dig into the numbers and identify how many and which type of users meet this threshold.
+* If you classify less than five percent of your users as habitual users, then either you identified the wrong users or your product needs to go back to the drawing board.
+* Among those habitual users, look for similarities of behavior.
+This is the "Habit Path," or the actions that are critical for creating devoted users.
+Modify the experience to promote this behavior.
+* Tracking users by cohort and comparing their activity to habitual users should guide how products evolve and improve.
+* First and foremost, observing your own behavior can inspire the next habit-forming product or inform a breakthrough improvement to an existing solution.
+* By looking to early adopters who have already developed nascent behaviors, we can identify niche use cases that can be taken mainstream.
+* Technology happens in waves.
+Infrastructure advances combine with enabling technologies and platforms to create the basis for new applications, which lead to penetration and customer adoption.
+* Changing user interactions with products can create new routines, which in turn can form new habits.
+To uncover these user interface changes, look forward, toward the future.